ethanokamura/perfectline_v2/content/courses/linked-list/indexing.md

 2. **No Direct Access**: Unlike arrays, where elements are stored contiguously in memory and can be accessed directly using pointer arithmetic, linked lists require sequential traversal to reach a specific node.
 Each traversal step involves following the next pointer of the current node.

 3. **Time Complexity**: While both methods have a time complexity of O(n) for accessing an element at a specific index, using the index operator involves more overhead because it requires traversing the list sequentially from the beginning, while direct traversal using pointers can be more efficient.
-We cover time complexity in our <a href="https://perfectline.io/courses/cpp/dsa/complexity" target="_blank">DSA course</a>.
+We cover time complexity in our [DSA course](https://perfectline.io/courses/cpp/dsa/complexity).

 ## Advantages
 This being said I think the indexing is worth it because it allows us to traverse to a specific node without using nodes.
 When working with other structures with a linked list in the background, we will want to access data at a specific point and will not have access to the node type.